ansarizishan/Simple-Calculator/README.md

 # Simple-Calculator
-simple calculator using return function in python
+Simple calculator using return function in python

 Main Function Points
   Provides a simple calculator interface with basic arithmetic operations